thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 We'll review `IR` before the action starts.
 {{</ accessory >}}

-Our [previous pass](/posts/monomorph-base) stripped polymorphism away from our intermediate representation (IR).
+Our [previous pass](/posts/monomorph-base), monomorphization, stripped polymorphism away from our intermediate representation (IR).
 Today we've come to cut down an even closer confidant, functions.
 How many friends must we lose on our conquest of compilation.
 This may come as a shock, functions are entwined deeply in our language.